lwiest/SolvingTantrix/README.md

 ## Results

-The game&rsquo;s instructions suggest a set of puzzles, each specifying the number of tiles and the loop color.
+The game&rsquo;s instructions suggest a set of puzzles, each specifying the set of tiles and the loop color.
 Here are **some computed sample solutions**:
 Tiles 1-&hellip; | Loop Color | Computed Sample Solution
 -------:|------------|:--------------:
 3	      | Yellow     | ![Tantrix Solution 3 Yellow](images/readme/Solution_03_2_0001.png "Tantrix Solution 3 Yellow")